kuldeep23907/Top-Level/README.md

 The 2 blockchains are interoperable via Cosmos or PolkaDot.
 In the future, other loss assessment blockchains can join the community and their data may be used by other risk-sharing communities.

 The two communities RSC and WCC are open source.
 Any watcher can develop and contribute a watching helper tool to the WCC community.
 Any enabler can develop its own application to read the RSC blockchain and connect to its own customer database.
 The enabler is free to record of contributions and the loss compensation calculation using a classical database or using another blockchain.
-A sample set of watcher helper tools developed in Google Earth Engine (GEE) are already available in GEE open Git code repository and is described here [in this GitHub](https://github.com/kvutien/Top-Level/tree/master/WCC).

 ## What is the pain? what is the solution?
 The need and the opportunities are huge since there are more than 500 M smallholder farmers who don't have access to crop insurance while providing more than 70% of the world's food.
 See [IFAD report 2013](https://www.ifad.org/documents/38714170/40706188/Smallholders+can+feed+the+world_e.pdf/460ca6c2-7621-40d8-9f79-a56f6f8fa75e).
 The situation has worsened since 2013.
 But today in 2021 the planets are aligned to create a cost-effective solution: